• Skip to primary navigation

 Put the pressure lid on and make sure set the black pressure release valve to seal.
 Set the Ninja Foodi on LOW pressure for 1 minute.
 When done, allow to natural release for 1 minute and then manually release the remaining pressure.

 Add in the grated Parmesan and toss with tongs.
-If you need more sauce, add in remaining shrimp stock and 2 Tbsp of butter.
+If you need more sauce, add in the remaining shrimp stock and 2 tablespoon of butter.
 Turn sear/sauté on low until melted.

 Easy Shrimp Scampi on a plate with a lemon wedge on top